vuongducphuong/documentation/content/applications/websites/livechat.rst

 .. image:: livechat/chat-button.png
    :align: center
-   :alt: View of an Odoo website emphasizing the livechat button.
+   :alt: View of an Leansoft website emphasizing the livechat button.

 Change the text in the :guilabel:`Text of the Button` field to update the greeting displayed in the text bubble when the live chat button appears on the website.